 This post contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost you.
 You can find the full disclosure at the bottom of the page.

-HERE ARE THE TOP 5 STEPS TO POSITIVE PARENTING THAT YOU CAN REPEAT EVERYDAY:
+HERE ARE 6 POSITIVE PARENTING SOLUTIONS THAT YOU CAN REPEAT EVERYDAY:

 1. TURN OFF YOUR PHONE

 One of the biggest differences you can make to positively parenting your children is turning off your phone and being present.
 You may not even realize how far gone you’ve been from them, how greatly your emotions are affected by the things you see on your screen.

 Have you ever actually tuned in to how you are feeling while you are scrolling through social media?

 Or realized that checking your online bank account, online shopping or checking your emails can actually take you on a rollercoaster of emotions that have nothing to do with your kids, but you react to them like it does?